Cleveland Clinic logo

 Diagnosis and Tests

-To diagnose sick sinus syndrome, your provider will want to make sure you don’t:
+To make a sick sinus syndrome diagnosis, your healthcare provider will do a physical exam and ask about your medical history.
+They’ll want to make sure you don’t:

-Your provider will need to see a definite link between your symptoms and a slow heart rate (bradycardia) to diagnose sick sinus syndrome.
+Your provider will need to see a definite link between your symptoms and a slow heart rate (bradycardia) to diagnose SA node dysfunction.

-Your provider may order one or more of the following:
+Before making a diagnosis, your provider may order one or more of these:

 Management and Treatment

-Your provider may want to do one or more of these treatments:
+Treatments may include one or more of these:

 It may take several days to a week to recover from pacemaker surgery.
 You should recover completely in about a month.